outmoded/university/guides/ci.md

 travis-ci automates the building and testing of all hapi projects on github.
 This ensures every project has 100% test coverage, abides by the [style guide](https://github.com/hapijs/contrib/blob/master/Style.md), and successfully builds.
 Each time new code is pushed to a github hapi repo, the travis-ci automatically builds the project and executes all tests in the project.
-If the project fails to build, has failed linting checks, or has failed tests, the travis-ci gives a big warning message.
+If the project: fails to build, has failed linting checks, or has failed tests, the travis-ci gives a big warning message.
 This greatly helps eliminate merging `dirty bugs` into a project.